ON FLORA & FAUNA

 [think blinding snowstorms and blizzards]

-The sled dog family lineage is as old as the park– 100 years this year!
+The sled dog family lineage is as old as the park– over 100 years now!

 For the sled dog team there is always 35 dogs at the ready!

 When a dog retires he, or she may have run 7000 miles, or more!